Want100Cookies/GradeMaster/README.md

 [![Build Status](https://travis-ci.com/Want100Cookies/GradeMaster.svg?token=sKpyGyXRMBtmPh6qJBuM&branch=develop)](https://travis-ci.com/Want100Cookies/GradeMaster)

 # GradeMaster
-A small application to ease the grading of groups for teachers.
+A small application to ease the grading of project groups for teachers.

 ### Features:
 - Teachers can assign and deadline a grade to a group